vandinem/vandinem.github.io/_posts/2016-01-01-solve-the-jumble.md

 ## How to Solve It

 The human brain seems to be particularly gifted at doing this.
 Many solvers have had the experience of having the unscrambled answer for each word pop right into their head after a quick glance.&nbsp; This is followed by a short burst of intellectual smugness and fantasies about accepting the Nobel Prize for Extreme Cleverness.

-		<p>And yet, sometimes the unscrambling process stumbles and the letters just stare back at you, defiantly scrambled.&nbsp;
+And yet, sometimes the unscrambling process stumbles and the letters just stare back at you, defiantly scrambled.
 At that point any number of tricks to jump-start the puzzle-solving process might work.
-Simple tactics like reversing the scrambled letters and giving your brain another go, or heuristics like looking for common groupings of letters ('th', 'ing', etc.) in order to simplify the number of combinations to consider.</p>
+Simple tactics like reversing	the scrambled letters and giving your brain another go, or heuristics like looking for common groupings of letters ('th', 'ing', etc.) in order to simplify the number of combinations to consider.

-		<p>This is a fun Comp Sci 101 exercise because of how inventive people can be at finding difficult solutions.
-On the
-		other hand, if you identify the elegant, simplifying hack (or, well, have it explained to you ...
+This is a fun Comp Sci 101 exercise because of how inventive people can be at finding difficult solutions.
+On the other hand, if you identify the elegant, simplifying hack (or, well, have it explained to you ...
 I'm not proud) it can take your own personal smugness to all new levels.
 In this case, the clever hack is described by Jon Bentley in the "Aha!
-Algorithms" essay from his book "<a href="http://amzn.to/10vbiyW">Programming Pearls</a>".</p>
+Algorithms" essay from his book [Programming Pearls](https://bookshop.org/books/programming-pearls/9780201657883).

-		<p>To unscramble the individual words, the essay describes this central trick:
-		sort the letters of the scrambled word into alphabetical order.
-Then compare this sorted arrangement of letters with a dictionary of words processed the same way (an alphabetical list of words each paired with a version of itself with its letters sorted alphabetically).</p>
+To unscramble the individual words, the essay describes this central trick: sort the letters of the scrambled word into alphabetical order.
+Then compare this sorted arrangement of letters with a dictionary of words processed the same way (an alphabetical list of words each paired with a version of itself with its letters sorted alphabetically).

 		<p>For example, say that one of our scrambled puzzle words is &quot;lorac&quot;.
 We sort the letters into alphabetical
 		order to obtain &quot;aclor&quot;.
 We then search our dictionary for any five-letter words that also sorted to the